Using the GraphTerm Virtual Computer Lab¶

 Click on the displayed filenames to download.

-Use the gupload command to upload files to the remote terminal.
-First cd to the directory where you want to upload the file and type:
+to the directory where you want to upload the

 gupload optional_filename